ProfessionalWiki/EDTF/README.md

 [Extended Date/Time Format] specification.

 [Professional Wiki] created and maintains EDTF.
 The Luxembourg Ministry of Culture funded the [initial development].
 This library is an open-source project, so contributions are welcome!
+You can also commission [software development] via Professional Wiki.

 - [Usage](#usage)
   * [Parsing](#parsing)